 - Applications by the Legal Aid Agency for a restriction to protect a statutory charge arising under the Legal Services Act 1988 or the Access to Justice Act 1999 (Public Guide 23c)

 - Applications by a trustee in bankruptcy for a restriction to protect a bankruptcy order made against one of joint proprietors (Public Guide 23d)

 - Registration and notices about mines and minerals, chancel repairs and manorial rights (Public Guide 25)

 - A customer guide to disputed applications (Public Guide 26)

 Public Guide 4 – Protecting home rights under the Family Law Act 1996

-This edition of the guide replaces the May 2011 edition.
-Sections 4, 7 and 12 have been amended as a result of The Land Registration (Proper Office) Order 2013.
+This edition of the guide replaces the October 2013 edition.
+Sections 4 and 12 have been amended to show a revised address for Land Registry applications.